webshao/UciHarDataset/README.md

 The only required extra R package to install is the <i>plyr</i> package, if the user has not already installed it.

+### <span style="color: brown">Basic Script Description</span>

+The analysis script combines the test and training data sets into one master data set, and then changes the feature labels to make it more descriptive.
+The activity codes were transformed to descriptive activity names.
+Finally, the raw data is summarized using the average measurement under each subject for each activity, and outputted to a new tidy data set.
+Detailed comments are found in the <i>run_analysis.R</i> file.

 ### <span style="color: brown">Running the Script</span>

 To run the script, open an R shell or R Studio.
 Make sure to set the working directory.
 For example, on Linux or Mac systems: